-SEP SIMPLE Individual(k) Description Specifically designed for self- employed people and small business owners who typically employ fewer than 25 employees.
+SEP SIMPLE SOLO 401(k) Description Specifically designed for self- employed people and small business owners who typically employ fewer than 25 employees.
 Designed for small businesses with 100 or fewer employees.
 The plan is funded by elective employee salary deferral and by employer matching contributions.
-Created in 2002 to enable sole proprietors to set up and contribute to a plan offering the same benefits as the conventional 401(k).
+Enables sole proprietors to set up and contribute to a plan offering the same benefits as the conventional 401(k).
 It's only appropriate for a sole proprietor or a business (either a partnership or corporation) in which only the owner(s) and spouse(s) are employees.
 Employer Contributions Required uniform percent of each employee's pay (0-25 percent).
-Maximum considered compensation is \$330,000.
-Employer is required to make either an annual matching contribution between 1 and 3 percent or an annual non-elective contribution of 2 percent of compensation.
+Maximum considered compensation is \$345,000.
+Employer is required to make either an annual matching contribution between 1-3 percent or an annual non-elective contribution of 2 percent of compensation.
 Employer match and employer profit sharing.
-Minimum Coverage Requirements Plan must cover all employees who earn at least \$650, are at least 21 years of age and have worked for employer in three of the last five years.
+Minimum Coverage Requirements Plan must cover all employees who earn at least \$750, are at least 21 years of age and have worked for employer in three of the last five years.
 Plan must cover all employees who earn at least \$5,000 in the current year and have received at least \$5,000 during any two preceding years.
 Plan can only cover owner(s) and spouse(s).
-Employee Contributions Not Permitted Up to \$15,500 in 2023.
-(If age 50+, \$19,000.) \$22,500 (\$30,000 if 50+) Maximum Total Annual Contributions 25 percent, up to a maximum of \$66,000 for 2023.
-Maximum employee contribution of \$15,500 in 2023 (If age 50+, \$19,000.)
-Employer matches up to 3 percent of salary.
-As employer, up to 25 percent of W-2 income (20 percent of self-employment income); combined employee/employer contribution limit of \$66,000 for 2023 (\$73,500 if 50+) Deductions Contributions are generally tax deductible for the business.
+Employee Contributions Not Permitted Up to \$16,000 in 2024 (If age 50+,\$19,000) \$23,000 (\$30,500 if 50+) Maximum Total Annual Contributions 25 percent, up to a maximum of \$69,000 for 2024 Employer matches up to 3 percent of salary \$69,000 for 2024 (\$76,500 if 50+) Deductions Contributions are generally tax deductible for the business.
 Salary deferral contributions are generally deductible for the employee, employer contributions for the employer.
 Salary deferral contributions may be deductible for the employee, employer contributions for the employer.
-Withdrawals / Distributions (Based on Plan Document Provisions) Permitted subject to tax and, if under 591⁄2, potential 10-percent penalty.
+Withdrawals/ Distributions (Based on Plan Document Provisions) Permitted subject to tax and, if under 591⁄2, potential 10-percent penalty.
 Permitted, however, if under age 591⁄2, potential 10-percent penalty.
-(25 percent penalty if account is less than two years old.)
-Permitted subject to tax and, if under 591⁄2, potential 10-percent penalty.
+(25-percent penalty if account is less than two years old.)
+Permitted subject to tax and, if under 591⁄2, potential 10% penalty.
 Deadline for Establishment of Plan Any time up to date of employer's tax-filing deadline (including extensions).
 Any time between Jan.
 1 and Oct.
 1 of the calendar year.
 For a new employer beginning after Oct.
 1, as soon as administratively feasible.
 Entries established during the year have until Dec.
-31. The deadline for establishing a Solo 401(k) and making a salary deferral election is Dec.
+31. The deadline for establishing an Individual(k) and making a salary deferral election is Dec.
 31. The deadline for the individual and employer contribution is your business tax return due date, including extensions.